Roger Goodell’s NFL Draft Day Headquarters Will Be His ‘Man Cave,’ Which Was Previously ‘Filled With Dolls’

 — Good Morning America (@GMA) April 23, 2020

-Goodell and his wife Jane Skinner have twin girls who usually take over that room by storing their dolls in it.
-The dolls needed to be cleared out for the weekend so the commissioner could have his “man cave” ready for each draft pick.
+Goodell and his wife, Jane Skinner, have twin girls who usually take over that room by storing their dolls in it.
+The toys needed to be cleared out for the weekend so that the commissioner could have his “man cave” ready for the draft.

-One of the biggest concerns for this year’s draft is an Internet connection and if each team can make their picks on time.
+One of the biggest concerns for this year’s draft is internet connection and if each team can make their picks on time.
 After some tests, Goodell said that his connection “worked pretty well last night.”

-Several people have expressed concern that the NFL is still holding the draft as scheduled.
-With plans announced for each team to conduct the draft from their remote locations, the concerns eased up, and everyone became a bit more comfortable with it.
+Some people had expressed concern over the NFL still holding the draft as scheduled.
+With plans announced for each team to conduct the draft from their remote locations, concerns eased up, and fans became more comfortable with the event proceeding.

-With the draft not being canceled, Goodell spoke on the possibility of the 2020 regular season not happening.
+While the draft is still happening, Goodell spoke about the possibility of the 2020 regular season being canceled.
 He didn’t know what was going to happen but said the NFL would prepare as if the season will take place as scheduled.

 “Our job is to be ready.
-We’ll be ready to make alternatives… we’ll be putting public safety #1 as we always do and make sure our fans, our players, everyone are able to be in a safe environment.”
+We’ll be ready to make alternatives… we’re going to put public safety number one as we always do and make sure that our fans, our players, all the participants, coaches, everyone are able to be in a safe environment.”

 Fans who feel they will miss out on booing Goodell as he takes the stage at the draft can rest easy.
 USA Today is reporting that Bud Light has come up with a unique way of booing the commissioner from home.